-- (a) for an individual-100 penalty units or 2 years imprisonment; or - (b) for a corporation-1,000 penalty units. - (2) However, subsection (1) does not apply- - (a) if the court expressly authorises the information to be published; or - (b) if each person to whom the information relates consents to the information being published; or - (c) to the display of a notice in the premises of a court; or - (d) to the publication of information for the purpose of a recognised series of law reports or an official website for the publication of judgments, if the information does not identify, and is not likely to lead to the identification of, a person mentioned in subsection (1)(b); or - (e) to the publication of information for approved research, if the information does not identify, and is not likely to lead to the identification of, a person mentioned in subsection (1)(b); or - (f) if the publication is expressly permitted or required under this or another Act; or information includes a photograph, picture, videotape and any other visual representation.
+- (a) for an individual-100 penalty units or 2 years imprisonment; or - (b) for a corporation-1,000 penalty units. - (2) However, subsection (1) does not apply- - (a) if the court expressly authorises the information to be published; or - (b) if each person to whom the information relates consents to the information being published; or - (c) to the display of a notice in the premises of a court; or - (d) to the publication of information for the purpose of a recognised series of law reports or an official website

-- (g) if the publication is permitted under a regulation. - (3) In this section-
+- for the publication of judgments, if the information does not identify, and is not likely to lead to the identification of, a person mentioned in subsection (1)(b); or - (e) to the publication of information for approved research, if the information does not identify, and is not likely to lead to the identification of, a person mentioned in subsection (1)(b); or - (f) to the publication of information by an accredited media entity, if the information does not identify, and is not likely to lead to the identification of, a person mentioned in subsection (1)(b); or - (g) if the publication is expressly permitted or required under this or another Act; or - (h) if the publication is permitted under a regulation. - (3) In this section-